jzamalloa1/trial_research_agent_vibe_based/drug_approval_agent/README.md

 - **Multiple Data Sources**: Integrated FDA approvals, clinical trials, PubMed publications, and news
 - **Modern UI**: Dark mode, responsive design, and intuitive interface

+## ⚠️ Important API Notice

+**Warning**: The Clinical Trials API integration requires additional configuration to function correctly.
+The current implementation may encounter issues with query formatting and endpoint compatibility.
+Further development is needed to:

+1. Properly parse and format natural language queries for the Clinical Trials API
+2. Handle pagination and response formats correctly
+3. Implement more robust error handling for API-specific response codes

+If you encounter 404 errors or no results when querying clinical trials data, this is a known issue that needs to be addressed.

 ## Architecture

 This tool uses a combination of: